curvegrid/go-ethereum-wiki/Managing-your-accounts.md

 }
 ```

 If you want to use an account non-interactively, you need to unlock it.
-You can do this on the command line with the `--unlock` option which takes a whitespace separated list of accounts (in hex or index) as argument so you can unlock the accounts programmatically for one session.
+You can do this on the command line with the `--unlock` option which takes a comma separated list of accounts (in hex or index) as argument so you can unlock the accounts programmatically for one session.
 This is useful if you want to use your account from Dapps via RPC. `--unlock ` will unlock the first account.
 This is useful when you created your account programmatically, you do not need to know the actual account to unlock it.

 Unlocking one account:
 ```